fimion/alex-party/src/pages/posts/2023-01-23-non-alcoholic-options-for-event-organizers.md

 ## Conclusion

 Y'all, I know It's tough being an event organizer.
 I get it.
 If you're already taking into account dietary restrictions, go the extra step, and try making things better for everyone.
 A little bit of work goes a very long way.

+## Update

+Just so we are clear, this post isn't all encompassing.
+I have a very USA centric perspective, and you should adjust accordingly to your region/audience.
+Also these suggestions are not exhaustive.
+There are lots of other options out there.
+Not all of these suggestions may work for everyone and are purely my own preferences.
+Know your audience, and know who you want to have as part of your community.